tabularaza27/climatechange_ai/calls/innovation_grants.md

 _Q: Am I eligible to apply for these funds if I have applied to other sources for the same research activity?_<br>
 A: The exact same research activity cannot be double funded.
 However, this grant may be used to fund a component of a project whose other components are under consideration or have received funding from other sources.
 This structure should be clearly described in your budget.

+_Q: Can I apply multiple times with different projects?_<br>
+A: Yes, you are welcome to apply multiple times.
+However, as mentioned above, we will seek to select a cohort of grantees "to represent multiple sectors of climate change mitigation and adaptation, as well as coverage across many geographic regions."
+This may in turn reduce the probability of multiple proposals from the same team being funded.

 ### Application and review process